M-Bergin/LiF_2D/Comparison code/README.md

-Run the matlab code to generate the figures.
+Run the matlab code to compare the solid angle of the detector aperture to the exprimental data collected from a diffuse scatterer.
 Care must be taken to ensure that the path to the data file in this folder is correct.